 Instructions

-- 2 Mix cream cheese, cheddar, ranch seasoning, garlic powder, and black pepper until smooth and uniform.
+- 2 Create the Cheese Mixture: Mix cream cheese, cheddar, garlic powder, paprika, pepper, and salt until creamy.